JochemBus/RAGMeUp/pr-readme-group12.md

     doc_citation_context
 ])
 ```
 This aspect evaluates how citations are used within their surrounding text, allowing the system to identify proper citation usage, even when the phrasing differs from the original source.
-We utilize the existing reranker model to perform this semantic comparison effectively.
+We utilize the cross-encoder/ms-marco-MiniLM-L-6-v2 model for semantic comparison.

 The third component, proximity scoring (30%), examines the relationship between citations and query-relevant content:
 ```python